 Interviews are arranged only by invitation and upon recommendation by the Interview Selection Workgroup.
 The purpose of the interview is to assess personal characteristics that are pertinent to the admissions decision.
 The interview experience allows the applicant an opportunity to become acquainted with the medical campus in a general way, and at the same time provide the Admissions Committee better insight into his/her personal interests and attitudes.
 Each candidate is evaluated holistically and while the reviewers/interviewers seek a balance of the attributes defined below, this list is neither exclusive nor exhaustive:

-Personal Attributes Experience Academic Metrics

-Resilience Community Service GPA ≥ 3.0

-Honesty/Ethics Distance Traveled/Life Experience MCAT ≥ 498

-Work Ethic Research

-Communication Skills Teaching

-Rural Background
+Personal Attributes Experience Metrics Resilience Community Service GPA ≥3.0 (Preferred but not required) Honesty/Ethics Distance Traveled/Life Experience Competitive MCAT score Work Ethic Research Situational Judgment Test Score Communication Skills Teaching Rural Background